Blockmandoo/Myndrios-Magic-System/classes.md

 Fire + Shortbows

+- **Description:** The Ember Scout is a nimble and stealthy archer who harnesses the power of Fire in combination with a Shortbow.
+Specializing in hit-and-run tactics, Ember Scouts use fiery arrows to ignite enemies from a distance, creating chaos and confusion on the battlefield.
+Their agility and precision allow them to move quickly through terrain, landing devastating flaming shots before vanishing into the shadows.
+- **Abilities:**
+  - **Ember Shot:** The Ember Scout fires a blazing arrow that sets the target on fire, dealing fire damage over time.
+Perfect for softening up enemies from afar.
+  - **Flame Volley:** A rapid-fire ability where the Ember Scout shoots a barrage of flaming arrows in quick succession, igniting multiple targets and spreading flames across the battlefield.
+  - **Fire Trap:** The Ember Scout places a small, hidden flame trap that ignites when enemies step on it, dealing area-of-effect fire damage and slowing those caught in the blast.
+  - **Burning Leap:** The Ember Scout makes a quick, fiery leap backward, leaving behind a trail of flames that damages enemies who follow.
+This ability allows the scout to escape danger while burning pursuers.
+  - **Incendiary Barrage:** The ultimate ability, where the Ember Scout unleashes a rain of flaming arrows over a large area, setting the entire zone ablaze.
+Enemies caught in the barrage take heavy fire damage and are left burning for an extended period.
+- **Combat Style:** Ember Scouts excel in mobile, ranged combat, using their shortbows to ignite enemies from a distance.
+Their focus on speed and precision allows them to strike quickly and retreat before enemies can close in.
+They are experts in setting traps and using terrain to their advantage, making them hard to pin down in a fight.
+- **Regard:** Ember Scouts are seen as cunning and resourceful fighters, using fire not just for raw destruction but as a tactical tool.
+Their ability to harass and burn enemies from afar makes them invaluable in skirmishes and ambushes.
+Though not as brute force-oriented as some fire users, they are respected for their tactical prowess and skill in using fire to control the battlefield.

 <!-- Fire + Spears = Pyrelance -->

 ### Pyrelance

 Fire + Spears

+- **Description:** The Pyrelance is a warrior who wields Fire magic alongside a spear, transforming the weapon into a blazing instrument of destruction.
+Specializing in thrusting attacks and long-range strikes, the Pyrelance channels fire through their spear, setting enemies ablaze with every piercing blow.
+They are both elegant and brutal, using the reach of their weapon to ignite enemies from a distance while maintaining a safe and calculated combat approach.
+- **Abilities:**
+  - **Inferno Thrust:** The Pyrelance lunges forward with a fiery spear, impaling the target and causing an explosion of flame on impact, dealing significant fire damage to both the target and nearby enemies.
+  - **Flame Sweep:** A wide, sweeping strike with the spear that creates a trail of fire in its path, damaging and igniting all enemies caught in the arc.
+  - **Molten Strike:** The Pyrelance heats the tip of their spear to molten levels, allowing it to pierce through armor and barriers with ease.
+This ability deals extra fire damage to heavily armored enemies.
+  - **Lava Javelin:** The Pyrelance throws their spear, transforming it into a fiery projectile.
+When the spear lands, it erupts into a pillar of fire, dealing area-of-effect damage to all nearby foes.
+The spear can be recalled, returning to the Pyrelance’s hand in a burst of flame.
+  - **Eruption of Flames:** The ultimate ability, where the Pyrelance drives their spear into the ground, causing fire to erupt from beneath their enemies.
+The flames engulf the area, dealing massive damage and leaving the ground scorched, continuing to burn enemies who remain in the zone.
+- **Combat Style:** Pyrelances excel in mid-range combat, using their spears to keep enemies at bay while dealing fire-infused strikes.
+Their long reach combined with fire magic makes them formidable in both single-target and area-of-effect situations.
+They can effectively control the battlefield by igniting enemies and using their spear’s versatility to both stab and sweep.
+- **Regard:** Pyrelances are regarded as fierce and disciplined fighters, their mastery of both fire and spear combat making them deadly foes.
+Their ability to strike from a distance while igniting entire groups of enemies with a single blow is both respected and feared.
+Many cultures view them as fiery champions of war, combining precision and destruction with elegance.

 <!-- Fire + Sword & Shields = Blaze Defender -->